seazon/FeedMe/doc/en/qa.md

 ### Q:What does `keep unread` mean?
 A:`keep unread` just keep unread locally, will not be synchronized to the server.
 If you clear cache, logout or reinstall the application, you will not be able to retrieve records which keep unread.
 So temporary use keep unread only.

-### Q:How to save to Pocket, Evernote, Instapaper, Readability?
+### Q:How to save to Evernote, Instapaper, Readability?
 A:You need enale the service which you want in `Settings` -> `Services` first.

 ### Q:Can I use the volume keys to navigate?